dbeniamin/1-100_PythonCode_Challenge/README.md

 **28.05.2024 -> day 43 - CSS Introduction** - Introductions to CSS structure.
 - Several exercises are based on CSS structure and implementation.

+**03.06.2024 -> day 44 - CSS - Intermediate** - Intermediate level of CSS structure and design.
+- Several exercises are based on intermediate level of CSS structure and implementation.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.